 In previous posts, I’ve written about the danger of chronic stress with adrenaline shooting through the body constantly, and high levels of the stress hormone cortisol.
 Adrenaline is what kicks in so we can outrun a thug who’s chasing us trying to steal our wallet or purse.
 Living on high alert with adrenaline pumping on each call that responders go to can cause the adrenal glands to become very fatigued.
 That’s another post entirely.
 Let’s just say, that it’s a lot of wear and tear on their bodies inside and outside and on their minds and emotions.

 That said, I believe that our first responders need to be far better paid than the income they receive.
 I would like to see them earning far higher income.
 Think about it, what corporate executives, movie stars, or other high paid celebrities put their lives on the line and save lives every day at work?
 What would those people expect to be paid if they were putting themselves in harm’s way and saving lives daily?
 Food for thought.
+They definitely need to be paid better and have good benefits.
 That’s why being grateful for first responders is the very least any of us can do.

 How to Help First Responders